mmbase/mmbase-oldimport/speeltuin/andre/friendlylink/readme.txt

 org.mmbase.applications.friendlylink.FriendlyLink representing the nodetypes that form your sitemap or sitestructure.
 Look at the source of Pages for an example.

-Move the friendlylink directory in mmbase/applications directory to build using ant.
+Move the friendlylink directory in mmbase/applications directory to build this application using ant.
 Or change the paths in 'build.xml' accordingly.

-Put the following piece of xml to activate into your web.xml.
+Put the following piece of xml to activate the filter into your web.xml.
 With a lot of thanks to Nico.

 ---André